in

 Automatic Drywall Sanding Device

 Automatic sanding devices are available in both cordless and corded versions.
-Cordless power devices, like other power equipment, deliver ease and convenience of mobility, whilst corded variants offer greater power with no major disruptions.
+Cordless power devices, like other power equipment, deliver ease and convenience of mobility, while corded variants offer greater power with no major disruptions.
 Both versions use the same sanding screen that hand sanders do.

 Trowel or Drywall Knife